raspberrypilearning/sense-hat-puzzle-box/en/step_17.md

 ```

 + Test this out; if you run your program you should be prompted to go outside.
-At this point you can either go outside or hang your GPS antenna out a window and it should start to get a GPS signal.
+At this point you can either go outside or put your Pi near a window and it should start to get a GPS signal.

 Once your program begins receiving GPS data, it won't currently do anything with it.
-You'll need to first calculate the distance to the current target and check whether the user is getting closer or farther away.
+You'll need to first calculate the distance to the current target and check whether the user is getting closer or further away.

 The **piGPS** library you imported earlier has a built-in function to calculate the distance to the current target.